-Answer: Yes, in Nebraska vehicles with salvaged titles can be changed over to a "previously salvaged" title (comparable to rebuilt/reconditioned title) after the vehicle is repaired and determined roadworthy in an inspection.
+Yes, in Nebraska a vehicle with a salvage title can be changed over to a "previously salvaged" title (comparable to rebuilt/reconditioned title) after the vehicle is repaired and determined roadworthy in an inspection.

 If you are buying back a vehicle that was totaled out by your insurance company then it will have a salvage title when you receive it back.
 According to the Nebraska Department of Motor Vehicles, when an insurance company acquires a salvage vehicle through payment of a total loss settlement due to damage, a Salvage Certificate of Title must be issued in the name of the insurance company.